githubpartners/microsoft-learn/github/customize-code-scanning-with-github-codeql/includes/1-introduction.md

-Imagine that you continue to be a senior developer at a start-up company specializing in health care software.
 You have learned about the CodeQL static analysis tool and how the code scanning feature in GitHub uses it to automate vulnerability scanning.
 Additionally, you learned about the various configuration options.
 Now you want to customize CodeQL for your health care software start-up.

 In this module, you will learn about configuring the language matrix in a CodeQL workflow, customize scanning workflow with CodeQL, and how to implement custom build steps.